Killing of Henryk Siwiak: Background

-A native of Kraków, Henryk Siwiak had worked as an inspector for the Polish State Railways and its successor private entities.
+A native of Kraków, Henryk Siwiak had worked as an inspector for Polish State Railways.
 He was married to Ewa Siwiak and had two children, 17-year-old Gabriela and 10-year-old Adam.
 After he was laid off around 2000, Siwiak went to New York City to visit his sister Lucyna, who had been living in Far Rockaway, Queens, for six years.
 Despite lacking a work permit, he decided to stay and do what work he could, sending several hundred dollars back to his family in Poland every few months to supplement Ewa's earnings as a high school biology teacher.
 Siwiak hoped that eventually he could return and build a new house.

 While Siwiak was able to work, he struggled to learn English.
 He took classes and watched television with his sister, but improved only slowly.
 That, Lucyna warned him, could put him at risk in New York.
 "We told him [the city] was a dangerous place", she recalled later to the Associated Press.
 "But he didn't believe it", perhaps, she said, because he liked living there so much.

 Throughout most of 2001, Siwiak had been working at a construction site in Lower Manhattan.
 On the morning of September 11, following the attacks, the job site closed down as that part of the city was evacuated.
 Siwiak could not afford to wait until work resumed, so after walking across the Brooklyn Bridge, he took the subway back to his sister's home.
 After looking through the classified ads in the Polish-language newspaper Nowy Dziennik, he found one with a cleaning service at a Pathmark supermarket in the Farragut section of Brooklyn.
 To fill out the paperwork, he went to an employment agency in Bay Ridge that served the city's Polish community.

 At the employment agency, Siwiak comforted the owner, whose husband worked at the World Trade Center and had not contacted her since that morning (she later learned her husband had indeed died in the attack).
 He learned he could start late that night, and returned to Far Rockaway.
 There he called his wife, Ewa, in Poland to tell her he was safe; he had witnessed one of the planes hitting the World Trade Center.
 "I told him just in case: don't leave tonight, because it can be dangerous in New York", she recalled later.